spartyhacker/xlfly/README.md

 1. Write python commands in Excel cells.
 Select it, click to run!
 2. Write python in **commments** section in Excel.
 Select it, and click to run!

+Note: if there is numeric value and a comment on the cell, the cell will not **run** the numeric value.
+For example, say "A1" cell has value 1, and comment "sht["A1"].value = 1", you run it.
+It will not run the "1" in the cell

 Create Windows Start Menu Item: